hooddanielc/ember-wp-green/README.md

 ember build
 ```

-Then go ahead and run vagrant
+Then go ahead and run vagrant.
+Please not that you may have to configure OSX to allow to use port 80.

 ```
 cd <this-repository>/server